spktkpkt/via/README.md

-# via
+# QMK / VIA

-Definitions and layouts for QMK / VIA keyboards
+Definitions and layouts for QMK / VIA keyboards.